All Episodes

 Thompson does little in either state, but comes out and wins South Carolina.

-What if this happens, despite all the hubbub about Huckabee coming out of Iowa and going into New Hampshire?
+That's just what if this happens, despite all the hubbub about Huckabee coming out of Iowa and going into New Hampshire.

-So it's still it's extremely uh it's extremely fluid.
+So it's still, it's extremely, it's extremely fluid.

 Rudy appears to have tried something few others have been willing to do.

-He apparently has ceded Iowa and New Hampshire, just you know, not even competing there, thinking that he can't win uh either of those states, and what he's doing is banking on subsequent larger states where he hopes to pile up delegates for the uh for the convention.
+And what he's doing is banking on subsequent larger states where he hopes to pile up delegates for the convention.

 That's the name of the game.

-Uh so Rudy is focusing on states with lots of delegates ceding both New Hampshire and Iowa.
+So Rudy is focusing on states with lots of delegates seeding both New Hampshire and Iowa.

 McCain's strategy, he seems to be running more of a general election right now rather than a primary.

-Would you not agree with that, Mr. Sterley?
+Would you not agree with that, Mr. Sterling?

 McCain really doesn't seem to be running any kind of a primary at all.